 American Staffordshire Terrier vs Pitbull Appearance

-Because ‘Pitbull’ includes so many breeds, the best way for us to discuss differences in appearance is to look at each one individually.
+Because the term ‘Pitbull’ includes so many breeds, the best way for us to discuss differences in appearance is to look at each one individually.

 All Pitbull breeds share an athletic and muscular general appearance.
-But there are some differences.
+But there are some key differences.

 Let’s start with the popular Amstaff.